FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 You can check the FusionAuth docs to see what every endpoint expects to be sent, but here’s the gist of this request:

 - The `client_id` and `client_secret` identify and authenticate our app, like a username and password.
-They are drawn from the FusionAuth configuration.
+They are drawn from the FusionAuth configuration and ensure that only code that FusionAuth knows about can obtain a token.
 - The `code` is the Authorization Code we got from FusionAuth.
 - The `grant_type` tells FusionAuth we’re using the The OAuth Authorization Code Grant (as opposed to an Implicit Grant or any other grant).
 - The `redirect_uri`  is a value from the "Authorized Redirect URLs" configuration.
 Requiring this is another way for FusionAuth to know that this request came from the server it expected (our express server).